Picture Gallery

 Photo

 Rembrandt House stands vacant, 1961.
-Rembrandt Photogravure is absorbed into Sun Printers proper, and employees are transferred to Sun.
+Rembrandt Photogravure is absorbed into Sun Printers proper, and employees are transferred to the Sun.

 Photo